amazon-ion/ion-docs/rfcs/ion_templates.md

 }
 {#3 {#4} 2018} // Equivalent to {#3 "Camry" 2018}
 ```
+// TS: This example implies order of evalution of nested template invocations.
+We should state it as well.

 You *cannot* use template invocations in the place of a struct field name or annotation.
 ```js